Iterative Closed-Loop Motion Synthesis for Scaling the Capabilities of Humanoid Control: RELATED WORK

 \section{RELATED WORK}

-\paragraph{Humanoid Motion Datasets.} AMASS\cite{AMASS} unifies motion under SMPL\cite{SMPL:2015} but over 90\% of its sequences are low dynamic daily activities, and controllers trained on it generalize poorly to expert actions, as shown by PHC\cite{luo2023perpetual}.
-Domain specific sets such as AIST++\cite{li2021learn} and EMDB\cite{kaufmann2023emdb} raise dynamism or annotation fidelity but remain narrow in coverage, scale, and diversity.
-PHUMA\cite{lee2025phumaphysicallygroundedhumanoidlocomotion} scales video based data with physics constrained retargeting to improve plausibility, yet focuses on locomotion.
-To reduce collection cost at scale, Humanoid-X\cite{mao2024learning} and HuBE\cite{lyu2025hubecrossembodimenthumanlikebehavior} mine internet and cross-embodiment motion, but lack reliable semantics and difficulty stratification.
-Recent million scale corpora aim to couple scale with semantics and evaluation, for example Go to Zero\cite{fan2025zerozeroshotmotiongeneration} with automated high precision labels and a zero shot benchmark, MotionLib\cite{wang2025scalinglargemotionmodels} with hierarchical text and Motionbook encoding for semantic alignment, and Motion-X++\cite{zhang2025motion} with expanded multimodal full-body coverage.
+\paragraph{Humanoid Motion Datasets.} AMASS~\cite{AMASS} unifies motion under SMPL~\cite{SMPL:2015} but over 90\% of its sequences are low dynamic daily activities, and controllers trained on it generalize poorly to expert actions, as shown by PHC~\cite{luo2023perpetual}.
+Domain-specific sets such as AIST++~\cite{li2021ai} and EMDB~\cite{kaufmann2023emdb} raise dynamism or annotation fidelity but remain narrow in coverage, scale, and diversity.
+PHUMA~\cite{lee2025phuma} scales video-based data with physics-constrained retargeting to improve plausibility, yet focuses on locomotion.
+To reduce collection cost at scale, Humanoid-X~\cite{mao2024learning} and HuBE~\cite{lyu2025hube} mine internet and cross-embodiment motion, but lack reliable semantics and difficulty stratification.
+Recent million-scale corpora aim to couple scale with semantics and evaluation, for example Go to Zero~\cite{fan2025go} with automated high precision labels and a zero-shot benchmark, MotionLib~\cite{wang2024scaling} with hierarchical text and Motionbook encoding for semantic alignment, and Motion-X++~\cite{zhang2025motion} with expanded multimodal full-body coverage.
 Despite these advances, most datasets assume a static difficulty distribution and do not provide controller-aware grading or a dynamic expansion process that co-evolves with policy capability.
 Models for text or multimodal motion generation.
-MDM\cite{MDM} established a text conditioned diffusion baseline; MoFusion\cite{dabral2023mofusion} improves denoising and sample quality; MotionGPT and MotionGPT-2\cite{jiang2023motiongpt,wang2024motiongpt2generalpurposemotionlanguagemodel} unify generation and understanding with a language model formulation; T2M-X\cite{liu2024t2m} extends to partially annotated full body motion.
-For real time controllability and deployment, Being-M0.5\cite{cao2025beingm05realtimecontrollablevisionlanguagemotion} leverages the HuMo100M scale corpus and motion tokenization to enable unified vision, language, and motion control.
-However, these models largely inherit static, low dynamic training distributions and under cover professional actions; even with scaling and zero shot evaluation\cite{fan2025zerozeroshotmotiongeneration,wang2025scalinglargemotionmodels}, they lack difficulty adaptive mechanisms tied to controller mastery.
+MDM~\cite{MDM} established a text-conditioned diffusion baseline; MoFusion~\cite{dabral2023mofusion} improves denoising and sample quality; MotionGPT and MotionGPT-2~\cite{jiang2023motiongpt,wang2024motiongpt} unify generation and understanding with a language model formulation; T2M-X~\cite{liu2024t2m} extends to partially annotated full body motion.
+For real-time controllability and deployment, Being-M0.5~\cite{cao2025being} leverages the HuMo100M scale corpus and motion tokenization to enable unified vision, language, and motion control.
+However, these models largely inherit static, low dynamic training distributions and insufficiently cover professional actions; even with scaling and zero-shot evaluation~\cite{fan2025go,wang2024scaling}, they lack difficulty adaptive mechanisms tied to controller mastery.